Weshnaw/project-book/README.md

 - in app logging view / logging files
 - async reqwest
 - Maybe a scalfolding to allow for mock functionality (only on `#[cfg(debug_assertions)]` see [example](https://stackoverflow.com/questions/39204908/how-to-check-release-debug-builds-using-cfg-in-rust))
+- refreshing when data changes
+  - such as when plex pin signin is complete, update settings data
+    - same for signout

 ## Recommended IDE Setup for Tauri